Rajatdevarakonda1920/Bank-term-plan-Classifier/README.md

 # Bank-term-plan-Classifier

+Decision Tree classifier is the best model to predict whether or not a potential client will suscribe to a term deposit or not.
+90% accuracy!

 The process by which companies create value for customers and build strong customer relationships in order to capture value from customers in return.

 Context: